adzerk-oss/S3DatadogLambda/README.md

-# S3 Put to Datadog Lambda Function
+# S3 event to Datadog Lambda Function

 This [Boot](http://boot-clj.com) project builds instances of a node.js Lambda function for sending S3 events to Datadog.